aintelope-london/attention-schema-theory-experiment/README.md

 commands can also be executed without an active python environment via `poetry run <command>`.

-To execute the current trainer do `poetry run aintelope`.
+To execute the current trainer run `poetry run aintelope`.

 To autoformat python files you can use [`yapf`](https://github.com/google/yapf).
 To automatically sort the imports you can run